clojurephant/clojurephant/.github/CONTRIBUTING.md

 ```

 ### Supporting new Gradle versions

-A weekly run in Circle CI will pick up new versions and test them for compatibility.
-To make support _official_, we should update our lock file.

 The following task will update our lock files will the latest available versions that match the compatibility rules in our `stutter {}` block in `modules/gradle-clojure-plugin/build.gradle`.